zardra/nuclide/docs/_docs/features/task-runner.md

 <img src="/static/images/docs/feature-task-runner-swift-test-toolbar.png" style="width:700px" />

 Enter the path to a Swift package's root directory, then click the **Test** button (i.e., the checkmark icon) to run the package's tests.
-(This path is entered automatically if your project root is set to a Swift package root.)
+(This path is not needed if your project's working root contains a Swift package.)
 Test output is displayed in the [Console](/docs/features/debugger/#basics__evaluation) below the [Editing Area](/docs/editor/basics/#editing-area).

 ![](/static/images/docs/feature-task-runner-swift-test-output.png)